Diane Gujarati

 Diane Gujarati (born in 1969) is a United States district judge of the United States District Court for the Eastern District of New York.
-She was nominated by both former US President Barack Obama and President Donald Trump, but she was only confirmed under Trump.

 Biography

 Gujarati's father was an economics professor and her mother was a high school social studies teacher.
-She received her Bachelor of Arts degree, summa cum laude, from the Barnard College of Columbia University in 1990 and her Juris Doctor from Yale Law School in 1995.
+She received her Bachelor of Arts degree, summa cum laude, from Barnard College in 1990 and her Juris Doctor from Yale Law School in 1995.
 She began her legal career as a law clerk to Judge John M. Walker Jr. of the United States Court of Appeals for the Second Circuit from 1995 to 1996.

 After completing her clerkship, Gujarati was an associate in the New York City office of Davis Polk & Wardwell from 1996 to 1999.
 She was an Assistant United States Attorney for the Southern District of New York from 1999 to 2020, where she served as Deputy Chief of the Appeals Unit in the Office's Criminal Division from 2006 to 2008.
 She was Deputy Chief of the Office's White Plains Division from 2008 to 2010, and then Chief from 2010 to 2012.
 From 2012 to 2020, Gujarati was the Deputy Chief of the Criminal Division of the United States Attorney's Office for the Southern District of New York.
 She previously served as an adjunct professor of clinical law at New York University School of Law from 2015 to 2018.